Snowtouch/HiddenHarbor---ongoing-refactor---see-GroupMarket/README.md

+# The project is undergoing a refactoring process - see GroupMarket app repo.
 # HiddenHarbor-in-progress-

-**Development Status:** In Progress
+**Development Status:** Abandoned

 ## Description

-This application is designed to enable users to post anonymous advertisements and communicate with each other.
+This application is designed to enable users to post advertisements and communicate with each other in closed groups.
 Users will have the following capabilities:

 - Posting advertisements.
 - Editing and deleting their own advertisements.